neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 - `solid_out_nek0.e`, an Exodus II output file with the fluid mirror mesh and data that was ultimately transferred in/out of NekRS

+First, let's take a look at the two meshes *together*. [fluid_and_solid] shows a slice through the NekRS mesh (with quadrature points shown) and the solid pebble mesh (in yellow).
+Cardinal does *not* require conformality between the meshes - by using MOOSE's nearest node transfer, we don't even require overlap between the meshes.

+!media fluid_and_solid.png
+  id=fluid_and_solid
+  caption=NekRS mesh (gray) and solid mesh (yellow) style=width:30%;margin-left:auto;margin-right:auto;halign:center

 !bibtex bibliography